jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [] A Canticle for Leibowitz.
 Walter Michael Miller
 - [] A river runs through it.
 Norman Maclean
 - [][Softwares para la visualización estadística.
 Camila Acosta Ramirez](estadisticaun.github.io/Softwares/)
+- [] How to Draw: drawing and sketching objects and environments from your imagination.
+Scott Robertson and Thomas Bertling
+- [] Parable of the talents.
+Octavia E. Butler

 For more ideas see [NASA history](https://history.nasa.gov/series95.html)
 - [] Logsdon, John M., ed., with Linda J. Lear, Jannelle Warren Findley, Ray A. Williamson, and Dwayne A. Day.
 Exploring the Unknown: Selected Documents in the History of the U.S. Civil Space Program, Volume I, Organizing for Exploration.
 NASA SP-4407, 1995.